REG 05.25.06 EHRA Non-Faculty Employee Reviews and Appeals

 2. Referral to Office for Institutional Equity and Diversity (OIED)

-If an EPA Request for Review form submitted by an employee includes an allegation of prohibited discrimination, the review is first referred to the university’s Office for Institutional Equity and Diversity (OEID) for a preliminary assessment.
+If an EHRA Request for Review form submitted by an employee includes an allegation of prohibited discrimination, the review is first referred to the university’s Office for Institutional Equity and Diversity (OEID) for a preliminary assessment.
 The request for review is held in abeyance and all proceedings are put on hold while the OIED assesses the allegations of discrimination.

 2.1 OIED Investigation